 Oral Presentation and Admission to Candidacy

 The student completes the preliminary stage of his/her research and by the end of the fifth semester he/she must present a research proposal.
 The research proposal is a document that demonstrates the ability of the candidate to analyze the topic/subject of his/her research, present preliminary data, and propose a realistic plan for the project.
 We do not stipulate the length or specific format, but the written proposal must have elements of a typical grant application: background and significance, problem statement, aims, preliminary data, and a research plan.
 A scholarly paper (for theoreticians) can present an in-depth analysis of a problem that may or may not be directly related to the primary topic of student research.
-The written proposal/paper is sent to a committee of 3-4 faculty a week before presentation.
+The proposal committee should consist of 5 faculty with at least 2 faculty from biophysics (including the advisor).
+An exemption from the amount of biophysics faculty can be granted under special cases by the Director(s) of the program.
+Ideally this should be the same committee for the final Ph.D. dissertation defense.
+The written proposal/paper should be sent a week before the presentation.
 The written document and formal oral presentation of the research proposal are judged and discussed by the committee, which then provides recommendations for the thesis completion.

 Advancement to candidacy should be scheduled during the fifth or sixth semester and cannot be less than six months prior to the students Ph.D. defense.